ayushpuri123/Data-Science-portfolio/README.md

 This is my Data Science Portfolio where I do all my AI work such as

--- Drone Racing Challenge
+-- Drone Racing Challenge where i used edge detenction to detect the arrows so robot can follow them

--- CardioVascular disease prediction
+-- CardioVascular disease prediction where i ran machine leanring alogorithim to predict cardiovascular disease

--- AI Disaster Response
+-- AI Disaster Response where i can some genetic algorithims